 Can you help me plan my own funeral?

 Yes!
-I'd love to help.
-I offer a funeral planning service that combines creativity, planning and knowledge of funerals.
+We'd love to help.
+We offer a funeral planning service that combines creativity, planning and knowledge of funerals.
 It's not just designed to help you create a meaningful funeral, but to help you live your life.
 Together we'll explore who you are in life to work out who you might be in death.

 A funeral plan is about so much more than the music you choose and the dress code you'd like.
 We'll help you to work out who your funeral is for, how your death will affect the people you leave behind, and how best to help them in the process of acknowledging and accepting your death.
 We'll also work out the sort of funeral directors you might want your loved ones to use (if at all).